crossplane/crossplane/design/one-pager-resource-reclaim-policy.md

 ## Terminology

 * **`External Resource`**: an infrastructure resource that runs outside of Crossplane (i.e. an S3 Bucket on AWS).
-* **`Managed Resource`**: a Kubernetes resource that is responsible for managing an external resource (recieves configuration details from the `ResourceClass` and `ResourceClaim`).
+* **`Managed Resource`**: a Kubernetes resource that is responsible for managing an external resource (receives configuration details from the `ResourceClass` and `ResourceClaim`).
 It is of type `Resource` but will be referred to as `Managed Resource` consistently here to avoid confusion.
 * **`ResourceClass`**: a Kubernetes resource that contains implementation details specific to a certain environment or deployment, and policies related to a kind of resource.
 * **`ResourceClaim`**: a Kubernetes resource that captures the desired configuration of a resource from the perspective of a workload or application.